resurfaceio/containers/compose/README.md

 ☠️ not intended for use in production environments

-## Fixed-size cluster with Iceberg
+## Fixed-size clusters with Iceberg

 This minimal configuration includes Minio and 1 Resurface node, and is used for development and testing.
 ```